RSE + PSHE

 At St Saviours, we have always recognised the crucial role PSHE (Personal, Social and Health Education) plays in the education and wellbeing of all our children.
 It has always been an integral part of our curriculum, taught both as stand alone sessions and through cross curricular learning.

 From September 2020, we also started delivering the governments new statutory Relationships and Sex Education (RSE) and Health Education.
-This new curriculum will be delivered within PSHE lessons.
+This curriculum is delivered within PSHE lessons.
+The DFE Statutory Guidance can be found on the link below.
+The Primary element is outlined on pg19 of this document:

-In order to ensure that all the statutory requirements are covered throughout school in a sensitive and age appropriate way, we are now following an online scheme of work, provided by 'Coram Life Education' called 'SCARF' (Safety, Caring, Achievement, Resilience, Friendship).
+In order to ensure that all the statutory requirements are covered throughout school in a sensitive and age appropriate way, we following an online scheme of work, provided by 'Coram Life Education' called 'SCARF' (Safety, Caring, Achievement, Resilience, Friendship).
 This scheme does not only ensure that the statutory objectives are taught but also combines them with additional PSHE objectives, ensuring our children are given the tools to become, life long learners and acquire personal skills and attributes to help them in their future lives.

 Another reason behind our choice in following the 'SCARF' curriculum resource, is their understanding of Christian values.
 Coram Life Education states:

 “The RSE elements of SCARF are based on the SCARF values of Safety, Caring, Achievement, Resilience and Friendship.
 We believe that all children deserve to be safe, cared for and to learn the skills they need to develop healthy relationships.
 We feel there is a natural fit between these values and the ethos of schools with a religious character.”

-Further down this page you will find further details about our curriculum and links to more detailed breakdowns of expectations and objectives.
+Further down this page you can access details about our curriculum and links to more detailed breakdowns of expectations and objectives.
+There is a parent information document provided by SCARF and if you select the parent tab on the SCARF website homepage, you can access more information. https://www.coramlifeeducation.org.uk/scarf

 Policy + Curriculum Documents.